 I graduated from Texas A&M University in 2004 with a degree in health education.
 During my first pregnancy, we stumbled upon taking Bradley Method Childbirth classes.
 I had never really considered natural childbirth, but learned so much through our classes.
 We had a wonderful, natural birth in the hospital with an OB.

 Since 2011, I have been certified as a labor doula and lactation educator through CAPPA.
-I am currently training to sit for the IBCLC exam to become a lacatation consultant.
-I am also a Professional Member at Evidence Based Birth®, where I receive frequent continuing education on the best practices in the field.
+In 2018 I started an internship with Mom's Milk BCS and passed the IBCLC exam to become a lactation consultant in 2020.
 I also completed Rebozo (a labor comfort measure) certification in 2016, and certification with Stillbirthday as a bereavement doula in 2017.

 I offer home visits for breastfeeding support as an IBCLC with Mom's Milk BCS.